 400 Series are vinyl-clad windows.
 The vinyl exterior protects the frame, resists dents, repels water, and seal out elements.
 Additionally, Perma-Shield technology used in the exteriors means they’ll never need to be repainted and won’t peel, blister, flake, or corrode.

-Construction and Sizes - Andersen A-Series vs 400 Series
+Construction and Sizes

 Both A-Series and 400 Series windows are available for new and replacement window projects.